Home Debt Consolidation How to Manage Debt in Retirement

 • Cooking at home more now that you have more time in the day.

 Lowering your expenses will leave more of your income to go to your debt payments, allowing you to pay debt off faster.
-You can also use the beginning early stages of your retirement to prepare for the future.
+You can also use the early stages of your retirement to prepare for the future.

 • Create a savings or emergency fund if possible to cover any unexpected or large bills that could increase your debt or put you back into debt in the future.